captainkirkby/avr-lcd-driver/README.md

 ```
 make
 ```
-To Program on my Macbook:
+To Program on my Macbook (note: must temporarily disconnect Tx and Rx - pins 0 and 1 on the Arduino)
 ```
 make flash
 ```